cloudendpoints/esp/README.md

 * [script](/script): Scripts used for build, test, and continuous integration.
 * [test](/test): Applications and client code used for end-to-end testing.
 * [tools](/tools): Assorted tooling.
+* [start_esp](/start_esp): A Python start-up script for the ESP proxy.
+The script includes a generic nginx configuration template and fetching logic to retrieve service configuration from Google Service Management service.

 ## ESP Tutorial ##